milan-m-antony/lumeo/README.md

     npm run dev
     ```

 Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.
-You can start by uploading files via the "Upload" link in the sidebar.
+You can start by creating an account and then uploading files via the "Upload" link in the sidebar.